moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

 .. image:: ../images/template_1.png
   :width: 600
   :align: center
-  :alt: Alternative text
+  :alt: Create a new template repository

 * Upon selecting the template, please make sure the checkbox for ``include all branches`` is unmarked.

 .. image:: ../images/template_2.png
   :width: 600
   :align: center
-  :alt: Alternative text
+  :alt: `include all branches`` unmarked

 * Now go ahead and add details of your repository name,description and visibility setting (Public or Private).
 * Click on the ``Create repository`` button as the final step!